yogi-john/yogic-startpage-jekyllized/README.md

 go to [`localhost:4000`][6] in your browser to see your site.

 ### To-Do
+- [ ] get rid of settings.js (i.e. move search engine config and search placeholder into a data `yml` file)
 - [ ] get average color and set font to contrast
 - [ ] make it responsive
 - [ ] fix weather function